kamilburda/genderbench/README.md

 - `GestTranslation` - The model is asked which version of a translated English sentence it prefers - a translation using the male or the female gender.
 The sentences are associated with various gender stereotypes.
-We study the model's preference of the male vs. female gender.
+We study the model's preference of the male vs. female gender in the translation.
 [Documentation](https://genderbench.readthedocs.io/en/latest/probes/gest_translation.html).

 ### Creative Writing